Q&A with Second-Generation Steward of the Terra Nostra, Azores

 Also, when you’ve been here you probably saw a yellow flower that covered all the mountains here; the Hedychium.
 That’s a big problem; it’s not a native plant and its killing all the endemics.
 It is one of the biggest problems that we have here.
 The Hedychium spread so fast it didn’t leave any space for anything else to grow.

 It comes from Asia.
 We are not sure how it got here.
-In the 19th century, many wealthy people wanted to create a gardens, and José do Canto, one of the great gardeners of the era, brought a lot of things from all over the world to make his garden the greatest here in the island.
+In the 19th century, many wealthy people wanted to create a garden, and José do Canto, one of the great gardeners of the era, brought a lot of things from all over the world to make his garden the greatest here in the island.
 Someone brought it here because it was a beautiful ornamental plant, without realizing it would spread everywhere.

-You of course saw all the blue hydrangeas here that line the roads?
+You, of course, saw all the blue hydrangeas here that line the roads?
 Some people think they are invaders, but in fact, the blue ones aren’t easy to propagate.
 People propagate them because they like them to make decorative hedges around the pastures and everywhere.

 Meg: Tell me about Terra Nostra’s aquatic plants, in particular the creation of an artificial lake to host the Victoria Cruziana Orb.
 I was fascinated by these when I was there and was intrigued to learn that the flowers survive only 48 hours.